Website Manager

 Time Commitment: 9-12 hours weekly; games are on Monday or Wednesday, and also Saturdays.

-Specials: Leading off, dropped 3rd strike are now allowed.
+Updates: Leading off, dropped 3rd strike

 Equipment Needed: Batting helmet, bat, baseball glove.